Arch A. Moore Jr.: U.S. Senate race, 1978

 In 1976 Moore was legally barred from seeking a third term and declined to challenge incumbent Robert C. Byrd for a seat in the United States Senate.
 Instead, he began a two-year campaign for the state's other Senate seat, which was expected to be vacated by the aging Jennings Randolph in 1978.
 To the surprise of almost all observers, the obviously declining Randolph stood for re-election.
 His campaign was entirely financed by then-governor Jay Rockefeller, as Randolph's six-year term as Senator and a theoretical second Rockefeller term as governor would both expire in 1984, permitting Rockefeller to run for an open seat.
 Moore was outspent by 5 to 1 in this election, and lost by 4,717 votes.

 Third term as Governor of West Virginia, 1985–1989

-In 1980 Moore sought his third term as governor.
-Rockefeller outspent him by a figure of 20 to 1, and Moore again lost in a close contest.
+In 1980 Moore sought his third term as Governor.
+He faced Rockefeller in a rematch of the 1972 election.
+Rockefeller outspent him by a figure of 20 to 1, and easily defeated Moore 54%-45%.

-In 1984 Moore once again ran for governor when Rockefeller made a successful bid for Senate.
+In 1984 Moore once again ran for governor when Rockefeller made a successful bid for the U.S. Senate.
 He defeated State House Speaker Clyde See to become the only West Virginia governor to be elected to three terms in office.
 He again turned his attention to highways, and saw the completion in 1988 of the last major section of interstate highway in the country, which had been left unbuilt during the Rockefeller terms.
 He was soundly defeated for reelection in 1988 by Gaston Caperton.